-The general pattern is that exceptions are reserved for programming or unexpected runtime errors such as out-of-bounds collection access, attempts to mutate immutable objects, sending an invalid message, and losing the connection to the window server.
-The program catching such an exception should quit soon afterwards.
+The general pattern is that exceptions are reserved for programming or unexpected runtime errors, such as out-of-bounds collection access, attempts to mutate immutable objects, sending an invalid message, or losing the connection to the window server.
+A program catching such exception should quit soon afterwards.
 Exceptions must not be used to control flow in favor of NSError objects.
-When developing a class or a framework exceptions are thrown to indicate that class or framework is being misused:
+When developing a class or a framework exceptions are thrown to indicate that class or framework are being misused: